PDC-support/software-engineering-intro/_episodes/12-travis.md

 ## Type-along: automatizing tests

-In this exercise, we will push an example repository to Github and set up automated testing for it in the cloud.
+In this exercise, we will create an example repository to Github and set up automated testing for it in the cloud.

 We will simulate a collaborative workflow where you find